Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 cricket umpire signal no ball, dead ball, leg bye

-· Free Hit – The umpire circles one hand above their head to indicate the next ball is a free hit.
+· Free Hit – The umpire circles one hand above his head to indicate the next ball is a free hit.

 umpire signal bye, freehit, short run